Equal Treatment of Equals and Efficiency in Probabilistic Assignments: Model

 An assignment $\sigma $ is said to be \textbf{ex-post efficient (EE)} if any $y\in \mathrm{Supp}(\sigma )$ is efficient.
 In the subsequent section, we consider two other efficiency notions, both of which are stronger than ex-post efficiency.

-Let $\mathbf{x}$ be a random variable where $\mathbf{x}=x\in \cup _{a\in A}X_{a}$ with probability $\Pr \left( x;\mathbf{x}\right) $.
-Let $\mathbf{x} \left( \sigma \right) _{a}$ be a random variable representing the individual assignment of $a$ under $\sigma $; that is,
+Let $\mathbf{x}$ be a random variable where $\mathbf{x}=x\in X$ with probability $\Pr \left( x;\mathbf{x}\right) $.
+Let $\mathbf{x}\left( \sigma \right) _{a}$ be a random variable representing the individual assignment of $a$ under $\sigma $; that is,

 We consider stochastic dominance relations of these random variables.
-For $ a\in A,$ let $\left\{ x^{1},x^{2},\cdots ,x^{\left\vert \cup _{a\in A}X_{a}\right\vert }\right\} =\cup _{a\in A}X_{a}$ be such that $x^{i}\succ _{a}x^{i+1}$ for all $i=1,2,\cdots ,\left\vert \cup _{a\in A}X_{a}\right\vert -1$.
+For $ a\in A,$ let $\left\{ x^{1},x^{2},\cdots ,x^{\left\vert X\right\vert }\right\} =X$ be such that $x^{i}\succ _{a}x^{i+1}$ for all $i=1,2,\cdots ,\left\vert X\right\vert -1$.
 Let

-represent the probability that the pure assignment of $a$ is \textit{less preferable} than $x$ under $\mathbf{x}$.
+represents the probability that the pure assignment of $a$ is \textit{less preferable} than $x$ under $\mathbf{x}$.
 Let

 which represents the probability that the pure assignment of $a$ is more preferable than or is equal to $x$ under $\mathbf{x}$.
-Then, a random variable $\mathbf{x}$ is \textbf{first-order stochastically dominated }for agent $a$\textbf{\ }by $\mathbf{x}^{\prime }$ if
+Then, a random variable $\mathbf{x}$ is \textbf{first-order stochastically dominated }by $ \mathbf{x}^{\prime }$ for agent $a$\textbf{\ }if